AmirRaphael/SPL1/README.md

 # SPL1
-This branch contains all the basic header files from the course website.
+All header & cpp files